manonpbart/Efficient-Optical-Neural-Network-Training/README.md

           ONNd = ONN_Class_Det(size, n_L, sub_grids, wavelength, z, pixel_size)

-where the size of the image, the number of phase masks, wavelength, distance between layers, and pixel size are encoded.
-The subgrids are recovered from the previous data generation (sub_grids = C.return_grids()).
+where the size of the image, the number of phase masks (layers of your ONN), sub grid locations, wavelength, distance between layers, and pixel size are encoded.

 This generates the optical architecture.
 To train the architecture, you can call:

         lossd, accd, wd, gd = ONNd.train(x, y_label, epochs, batch_size, learning_rate)

-which saves the loss and accuracy over epochs, as well as the final phase masks and gradients.
+which saves the loss and accuracy over epochs, as well as the final phase masks  (wd) and gradient (gd).
 To encode the input information in the phase instead of amplitude you may optionally call:

-        lossd, accd, wd, gd = ONNd.train(np.exp(1j*x), y_label, epochs, batch_size, learning_rate)
+        lossd, accd, wd, gd = ONNd.train(np.exp(1j*x*2*np.pi), y_label, epochs, batch_size, learning_rate)

 The final optimized phase masks are available in wd.